-Chapters in the Interfraternity Council conduct a structured recruitment process at the beginning of each semester.
+Chapters in the Interfraternity Council conduct a semi-structured recruitment process at the beginning of each semester.
 This is a mutual selection process that requires interested members to attend fraternity sponsored recruitment events.
 These events sometimes include information sessions where brothers and alumni discuss the unique aspects of their fraternity and share personal experiences with prospective members.
 Please take time to read the Expectations of Fraternity Members provided by the North-American Interfraternity Conference.
-All potential new members participating in the structured recruitment process must register.

 National Pan-Hellenic Council (NPHC)

 Chapters in the National Pan-Hellenic Council (also referred to as the Divine Nine) conduct membership intake at various times throughout the year.
 Each chapter has a process specific to their organization and will host an informational program for prospective members to better understand the membership expectations and application process.
 Marketing is generally conducted through flyers and campus advertising at least two weeks prior to any informational session.